-Gastric bypass or Roux-en Y procedure is among the most commonly performed bariatric surgery procedures for management of obesity.
-It is an effective method that causes excessive weight loss over 12-18 months; most of the patients who undergo this procedure come to normal weight by 2 years.
+Gastric bypass or Roux-en-Y procedure is among the most commonly performed bariatric surgery procedures for management of obesity.
+It is an effective method that causes excessive weight loss over 12-18 months; most of the patients who undergo this procedure come to the healthy weight by 2 years.
 Gastric bypass is generally well tolerated and successful however; small numbers of people who undergo gastric by pass surgery either fail to lose weight or develop complications.
 This failure to lose weight or getting complications after the procedure is called gastric bypass failure.
 There are several reasons for gastric by pass failure; the most common causes are,

 - Failure to lose excessive weight

 - Regain of weight after initial weight loss